APO-SRE/fso-lab-devops/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 ## Overview

-When delivering AppDynamics Cloud workshops, the provisioning and configuration of these lab environments can be an extremely tedious and time-consuming challenge for SE's.
-To solve that problem, the AppDynamics FSO Lab DevOps project delivers a set of artifacts to automate the build, deployment, and configuration portion of these pre-workshop activities using open source tooling.
+The provisioning, configuration, and preparation needed for delivering the Cisco Full Stack Observability (FSO) series of workshops can be an extremely tedious and time-consuming challenge for SE's.
+To solve that problem, the FSO Lab DevOps project delivers a set of artifacts to automate the build, deployment, and configuration portion of these pre-workshop activities using open source tooling.

 ## Build and Deployment Tools